ealmansi/set-interval-async/README.md

 - **Fixed**: The given function is called repeatedly, guaranteeing a fixed delay of `interval` milliseconds between the end of one execution and the start of the following one.<br><br>![Fixed setIntervalAsync diagram.](https://github.com/ealmansi/set-interval-async/raw/master/assets/fixed.png)

 You can choose whichever strategy works best for your application.
 When in doubt, the `Dynamic` strategy will likely suffice for most use cases, keeping the interval as close as possible to the desired one.
+The default strategy is `Dynamic`.

 ## In Node.js